-Data sink: A device that collects data from nodes in a LLN.
+Data sink: A device that collects data from nodes in an LLN.

-Downstream: Data direction traveling from outside of the LLN (e.g. traffic coming from a LAN, WAN or the Internet) via a LBR.
+Downstream: Data direction traveling from outside of the LLN (e.g. traffic coming from a LAN, WAN or the Internet) via a LBR, or in general "deeper" in the Directed Acyclic Graph computed by the routing protocol.

-Field Device: A field deviced is a physical device placed in the network's operating environment (e.g. plant, urban or home).
-Field devices include sensors, actuators as well as routers and Low power and Lossy Network Border Router (including LBR).
+Field Device: A field device is a physical device placed in the network's operating environment (e.g. plant, urban or home).
+Field devices include sensors, actuators as well as routers and Low power and Lossy Network Border Router (LBR).
 A field device is usually (but not always) a device with constrained CPU, memory footprint, storage capacity, bandwidth and sometimes power (battery operated).
 At the time of writing, for the sake of illustration, a typical sensor or actuator would have a few KBytes of RAM, a few dozens of KBytes of ROM/Flash memory, a 8/16/32 bit microcontroller and communication capabilities ranging from a few Kbits/s to a few hundreds of KBits/s.
-Although it is expected to see continuous improvements of hardware and software technologies, such devices will likely continue to be seen as resource constrained devices compared to computers and routers used in the Internet.
+Although it is expected to see continuous improvements of hardware and software technologies, such devices will likely continue to be seen as resource constrained devices compared compared to computers and routers used in the rest of the Internet.